 While the store has a bounty of great apps catering for a wide range of needs, it’s not perfect.
 Some apps will offer what you need, but will require you to see adverts, or charge a fee to access the service, while others just won’t work.

 Apps on the store are typically rated by the public out of five and are often given reviews to go with them.
-It’s always worth a look at the review section to see what people have made of the set up, and whether the problems they faced may affect you.
+It’s always worth a look at the review section to see what people have made of the set up, and decide whether the problems they faced could affect you.

 Getting the most out of your phone if you have a hearing loss